richchapler/AzureSolutionsDocumentation/docs/AI_Code.md

 * "We want to create a high-level README summary of the documented code"
 * "Documentation should be template-based, so we can evolve over time, at scale"

-## Proposed Solution
-This solution will address requirements in two exercises:

-* Exercise 1: Chat with Legacy Code
-* Exercise 2: Iterative Code Suggestions

 ## Solution Requirements

 This documentation assumes the following resources are ready for use: